PostPCEra/OmSriDocs/docs/13b-go-ruby-java.md

 ---
 id: 13b-go-ruby-java
-title: Go, Ruby & Java
+title: Kotlin(Java), Go & Rails
 ---
-## The next batch of Languages:Go, Ruby & Java
+## The next batch of Languages: Kotlin(Java), Go & Rails

+### Kotlin & Java
+Kotlin : mainly for androiod, even for good for regular Java projects as it compiles to JVM byte code and runs in JVM

 ### GO lang